 Remedy

-Ford will notify owners by mail and instruct you to take your truck to a dealer to inspect underbody inline connection of the tail lights.
-It will be repaired as necessary.
+General Motors will notify owners by mail and instruct you to take your vehicle to a dealership to inspect the installation of the sport bar and correct the vehicle wiring, if necessary.

 Safety Risk